Fluctuations of the local times of the self-repelling random walk with directed edges: Abstract

 \section{Abstract}

-In 2008, Tóth and Vető \cite{Toth_et_al2008} defined the self-repelling random walk with directed edges as a \emph{non-Markovian} random walk on $\mathds{Z}$: in this model, the probability that the walk moves from a point of $\mathds{Z}$ to a given neighbor depends on the number of previous crossings of the directed edge from the initial point to the target, called the local time of the edge.
-They found this model had a very peculiar behavior.
-Indeed, for the non-Markovian random walks most closely related to it, which are defined with undirected edges replacing directed edges, Tóth proved in his works of 1994, 1995 and 1996 \cite{Toth1994,Toth1995,Toth1996} that the process formed by the local times of all the edges, evaluated at a stopping time of a certain type and suitably renormalized, converges to a random process.
-The behavior of the self-repelling random walk with directed edges is very different and unusual, as Tóth and Vető proved in 2008 \cite{Toth_et_al2008} that the limit process is deterministic.
-In this work, we study the fluctuations of the local times process around this deterministic limit, about which nothing was previously known.
+In 2008, Tóth and Vető defined the self-repelling random walk with directed edges as a \emph{non-Markovian} random walk on $\mathds{Z}$: in this model, the probability that the walk moves from a point of $\mathds{Z}$ to a given neighbor depends on the number of previous crossings of the directed edge from the initial point to the target, called the local time of the edge.
+They found this model had a very peculiar behavior, as the process formed by the local times of all the edges, evaluated at a stopping time of a certain type and suitably renormalized, converges to a deterministic process, instead of a random one as in similar models.
+In this work, we study the fluctuations of the local times process around its deterministic limit, about which nothing was previously known.
 We prove that these fluctuations converge in the Skorohod $M_1$ topology, as well as in the uniform topology away from the discontinuities of the limit, but \emph{not} in the most classical Skorohod topology.
 We also prove the convergence of the fluctuations of the aforementioned stopping times.

 \textbf{MSC2020:} Primary 60F17; Secondary 60G50, 60K35, 82C41. \\ \textbf{Keywords:} Self-interacting random walks, self-repelling random walk with directed edges, local times, functional limit theorems, fluctuations.